Our commitment to conduct all of our activities with integrity and in an ethical manner.

 Due diligence forms are completed in respect of major suppliers.
 We have identified that the purchasing of new goods for sale in our charity shops, which are sourced from countries which are identified as using child labour and forced labour in their manufacturing industries, are areas of particular concern.

-We have now appointed a third party, Verisio Ltd. (www.verisio.com), who specialise in supply chain transparency and modern slavery due diligence for brands and retailers, to evaluate human trafficking risks and slavery risks and they have now begun conducting supplier self-assessments and reviewing and requesting social compliance audits which cover all aspects of the supply chain including safety, human trafficking, child labour and other legal requirements of our existing suppliers.
+Verisio Ltd. (www.verisio.com) who specialise in supply chain transparency and modern slavery act due diligence for brands and retailers, are appointed by us to evaluate human trafficking risks and slavery risks in our supply chain and they conduct supplier self-assessments and review and requesting social compliance audits which cover all aspects of the supply chain including safety, human trafficking, child labour and other legal requirements of our existing suppliers.

 Our due diligence and reviews include:

 - Understanding and mapping the supply chain broadly to assess particular products or geographical risks of modern slavery and human trafficking.